waiyiwong/mindful_yoga/README.md

 ---
 ## **Page Features**
 ### **Landing page with Navbar and Footer**
- With a Call to Action buttom in the middle of the page
+ Landing page with a call-to-action (Experience Now) button in the middle of the page
 ![Navbar and Landing Page](documentation/homepage.png)

 ### **Taglines**